My Journey to Remote Work and How It Changed My Life

 Almost overnight, all the exciting professional opportunities that laid before me as a fresh graduate disappeared, as companies halted their hiring efforts to deal with the pandemic.

-I wasn’t scared to move abroad.
+Don’t get me wrong, I wasn’t scared to move abroad.

 By then, I had already lived in several countries for studying and volunteering purposes.